readingcapital/readingcapital.github.io/volume-2/chapter-17-commentary.md

 surplus-value.
 Already in Volume 1 was discussed that for accumulation every capitalist is dependent on other capitalists having earned the money to buy their commodities.
 This concerns the mass of value (enough surplus-value) and value form (money).
-An additional consideration here is turnover: those other capitalists might have produced surplus-value but might have realised it.
-When they go on and start purchasing is another question.
+The focus here is turnover and value form: those other capitalists might have produced surplus-value but might not have realised it (value form).
+Additionally, when they go on and start purchasing is another question (turnover).
 The interlock of turnovers on a social scale hence determines the reproduction and accumulation of capital.